google/swift-jupyter/README.md

 ## Rich output

-You can call Python libaries using [Swift's Python interop] to display rich output in your Swift notebooks.
+You can call Python libraries using [Swift's Python interop] to display rich output in your Swift notebooks.
 (Eventually, we'd like to support Swift libraries that produce rich output too!)